Mature Masculine

 Accepting Defeat

 Defeat is inevitable.
 The Mature Warrior knows this.
-He can admit when he's been beaten, when his approach fails, or when he's wrong.
+He admits when he's beaten, when his approach fails, when he's wrong.
 He doesn't deny defeat or let it crush him.
 He learns from it and grows stronger.

 The Mercenary cannot admit defeat.
 He doubles down on failing strategies.
-The Loser is defined by his defeats and gives up.
-The Mature Warrior accepts defeat, learns from it, and comes back stronger.
+The Critic never faces defeat because he never enters the arena—he watches from the sidelines and picks apart everyone else's losses.
+The Mature Warrior accepts defeat, learns from it, and returns stronger.

 Honesty: The Warrior sees clearly when he's lost.
 He doesn't deny reality or make excuses.